SirishC/Simplify/README.md

 ``` sh
     (python_virtual_env)$pip install django
 ```
-> we need to create a project to work on !
+> we need to create a project to work on.
 ``` sh
     (python_virtual_env)$ django-admin.py startproject Simple
     (python_virtual_env)$ cd Simple
 ```
-> we have to create a superuser who is similar to admin !
+> we have to create a superuser who is similar to an admin.
 ``` sh
     (python_virtual_env)$ python manage.py createsuperuser
 ```
-> will prompts certain requirements like username , email , passwords ..
+> It will prompts certain requirements like username , email , passwords .. <br>
-**We have finished setting up our first Djando server.**
+**We have finish setting up our first Djando server.**
 ```sh
     (python_virtual_env)$ python manage.py runserver
 ```